Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) acquire the capability to follow instructions through a process known as instruction tuning (IT) \citep{radford2019language, brown2020language, zhang2023instruction}, bridging the gap between next-word prediction and adherence to user-provided instructions.
-Furthermore, it aligns the LLMs with critical human standards such as security, privacy and legal compliance.
+Language Models (LMs) acquire the capability to follow instructions through Instruction Tuning (IT) \citep{radford2019language, brown2020language, zhang2023instruction}, which aligns Large Language Models (LLMs) with critical human standards such as security, privacy, and legal compliance.
+Self-instruct proposes a novel methodology that utilizes LMs to construct IT datasets \citep{wang2022self}, greatly improving the efficiency of instruction generation.
+Alpaca leveraged a similar strategy \citep{alpaca}, utilizing \texttt{text-davinci-003} to construct the Alpaca\_52k dataset, and subsequent IT on LLaMA-7B model \citep{touvron2023LLaMA} led to the creation of Alpaca.

-The open-sourcing of LLaMa \citep{touvron2023llama} marks a significant milestone in LLM endeavors, providing us with accessible pre-trained LLM.
-However, creating high-quality instruction sets reflecting human preferences is still a challenge, since manual annotation is both time-consuming and labor-intensive \citep{vicuna2023}.
-Efforts to augment the construction of high-quality instruction sets have been significantly shaped by the self-instruct framework \citep{wang2022self}.
-This groundbreaking framework proposes a novel methodology whereby the LLM is utilized to autonomously construct IT datasets.
-Stanford's Alpaca \citep{alpaca} leveraged a similar strategy, harnessing \texttt{text-davinci-003} to curate the Alpaca\_52k dataset.
-Subsequent IT on LLaMa-7b then led to the fruition of Alpaca.
-However, it is imperative to note that the filtering phase within the self-instruct framework primarily focuses on instruction structural integrity and similarity, inadvertently sidelining the crucial instruction quality.
+Despite these advancements, the quality of instructions remains paramount over their quantity. \citet{zhou2023lima} carefully curated 1,000 instructions, ensuring data quality and diversity by human being, resulting in LIMA model significantly outperforming the Alpaca.
+Nevertheless, creating high-quality instruction sets through manual annotation is both time-consuming and labor-intensive \citep{vicuna2023}.
+A promising approach to mitigate this challenge involves filtering a small subset of high-quality and diverse instructions from the vast amounts of existing instruction data.

-Instruction quality often outweighs quantity during the optimization of model performance \citep{li2023self, li2023quantity}.
-LIMA \citep{zhou2023lima} argued that the capabilities and knowledge of a model are almost entirely acquired during the pre-training stage, and the supervised fine-tuning (SFT) stage requires only a minimal amount of high-quality instruction pairs to align the model with human interaction forms.
-From this viewpoint, Alpagasus \citep{chen2023alpagasus} utilizes \texttt{GPT-3.5 Turbo} to filter roughly 9k instructions rated 4.5 or higher, surpassing Alpaca's performance.
-However, \citet{zheng2023judging} highlights that GPT demonstrates a self-enhancement bias, rendering it unsuitable for assessing instructions generated by models within the same series.
-Furthermore, \citet{zhou2023lima} addresses the significance of data diversity on model performance, yet Alpagasus neglects to maintain data diversity during selection.
-In addition, relying on fragile and expensive external GPT APIs renders Alpagasus limited in industrial deployment, especially in low computation resource scenarios.
+Alpagasus \citep{chen2023alpagasus} introduced a straightforward yet effective method that utilizes \texttt{GPT-3.5-Turbo} to filter roughly 9k instructions, surpassing Alpaca's performance.
+However, this approach overlooks data diversity, and \texttt{GPT}'s evaluations rated 17.3\% instruction pairs generated by \texttt{text-davinci-003} above 4.5 and 74.9\% above 4.0, demonstrating GPT's self-enhancement bias \citet{zheng2023judging}, rendering it unsuitable for assessing instructions generated by models within the same series.
+Therefore, more authentic human preferences should be used to filter instruction sets.
+Moreover, relying on fragile and expensive external GPT APIs limits Alpagasus in industrial deployment, especially in low-computation resource scenarios.